nearform/nscale-docs/setup-guides/linux-setup-guide.md

 ## Github

-nscale uses both and git and Github extensively, in order for commands like `nscale system clone` to work.
+nscale uses both git and Github extensively, in order for commands like `nscale system clone` to work.
 We need to have the git user name and email set to our Github login and have `ssh-keys` set up with Github.

-To set our Github use and email we do:
+To set our Github user and email we do:

 ```
 git config --global user.name "<user name>"